Japan Travel Tips

 Kyoto is the cultural and historical heart of Japan and was the Imperial Capital until 1868.
 It's about 2.5 hours from Tokyo by Hikari bullet train, rideable by JR Rail Pass holders, which run at least once hourly.
 Due to its historic value, Kyoto’s treasured shrines, temples, numerous gardens and palaces were spared from air raids and during World War II.
 It is also a great base for day trips to Nara, Himeji (best castle in Japan) and Hiroshima (a must-see for historical value).

-1. Nara - The only ‘must see,’ in Nara, in my opinion, is “Todai-ji” where the
+Nara - The only ‘must see,’ in Nara, in my opinion, is “Todai-ji” "Daibutsu-den" where the

 great Buddha is housed, but is easy to navigate on your own, vs. a tour.
 It makes a nice full afternoon when the light is better, perhaps after a Kyoto Morning Tour (discussed above).
 Using JR Rail Pass, you can ride a JR ‘rapid service’ commuter type train that takes only 44 minutes from JR Kyoto to JR Nara.
-Todaiji is about 5 minutes by taxi; allow about two hours there.
-We usually walk back to JR Nara station (vs. taxi) – it’s not too crazy and kind of charming.
-After ‘Rapid Service’ train back to Kyoto, Porta Mall (underground restaurant mall) out the Kyoto eki’s Karasuma exit side, has lots of options for dinner.
+Todaiji is about 5 minutes by taxi from JR Nara; allow about two hours there.
+We usually walk back to JR Nara station (vs. taxi) – via the shoten (covered shopping stree) near the Kintetsu Nara eki, it’s not too crazy and kind of charming.
+After ‘Rapid Service’ train back to Kyoto, Porta Mall (underground mall that includes many restaurants) out the Kyoto eki’s Karasuma exit side, has countless options for dinner.

 Himeji